nii-yamagishilab/project-NN-Pytorch-scripts/README.md

 All projects come with pre-trained models on CMU-arctic (4 speakers) and a demo script to run/train/inference.

-This is the re-implemetation of projects based on [CURRENNT](https://github.com/nii-yamagishilab/project-CURRENNT-public).
+This is the re-implementation of projects based on [CURRENNT](https://github.com/nii-yamagishilab/project-CURRENNT-public).
 All the papers published so far used CURRENNT implementation.

 ### Requirements
 1. python 3 (test on python3.8)